klavenjones/todoreact/MyProcess.md

 # The last 3 Hours: TODO Page and Refactoring

 The next night, I created the TODO app functionality, saved the Todos to localStorage, and used uuid to create a unique ID for each todo.
-I also saved the userId of the user logged in each time I created a todo to associate that user with them.
 I used react-toast for the todo validation and react-hook-forms to help me with handling user input.
 I also used it with the Login screen.
 After completing the app, I did some refactoring and cleaning up, a little bit of testing, and deployed the application.